jossl95/ARF/README.md

 ### Analyses
 6. `Analyzer.ipynb` transforms variables for analyses with a yeo-johnson transformation.
 The analyses are performed in `R` using `lme4`'s `glmer` function to estimate random-slope models.
+7. `Robustness.ipynb` additional analyses are performed to test the robustness of ARM operationalization.
+We test 3 additional operationalizations for ARM.

 ## License